NimsaraC/check_internet_connection_flutter/README.md

   - The subscription is canceled in `dispose()` to prevent memory leaks.
 [See code here](https://github.com/NimsaraC/check_internet_connection_flutter/blob/main/lib/main.dart#L50-L53).
 - **UI**: Displays a Wi-Fi icon and text based on the `isConnected` state.
 [See code here](https://github.com/NimsaraC/check_internet_connection_flutter/blob/main/lib/main.dart#L57-L73).

-## Screenshots

-_(Optional: You can add screenshots of the app showing "Connected" and "Disconnected" states here by uploading images to the repo and linking them.)_

 ## Usage

 - Launch the app on your device.